ecohealthalliance/HP3/README.md

     -   An `intermediates/` directory with derived data (species phylogenetic distance matrices and PVR-corrected host mass), and a script to generate these values
+    -   A `metadata.csv` file that describes variables in our database and derived variables used in model-fitting.
 -  `model_fitting/` contains an R markdown document which fits all the GAMs in the paper, and its output HTML document which includes tables comparing model AIC, plot and summaries of top models, relative influence of variables, and